geldata/vtio/crates/vtmsg/README.md

 ## Design

-This crate uses the `Encode` trait pattern from `vtansi` for efficient, allocation-free rendering of terminal commands.
-All escape sequences are generated using the `vtansi` macros (`csi!`, `osc!`, `dcs!`) to ensure correctness and consistency.
+This crate uses the `Encode` trait pattern from `vtenc` for efficient, allocation-free rendering of terminal commands.
+All escape sequences are generated using the `vtenc` macros (`csi!`, `osc!`, `dcs!`) to ensure correctness and consistency.

 Commands are organized into modules by function, with commonly used types re-exported